bakiguher/Inspection_of_concrete_with_CNN/README.md

 | requirements.txt    : Requirements file
 | cement.ipynb        : Model creation in more detailed
 | modelc.py           : Model creation script
-| crack.py            : Location of the crak with opencv [author: Hao Cheam](https://github.com/chc442/Crack-Detection)
+| crack.py            : Location of the crak with opencv
 |___
 │ data_concreate      : data folder for images
 │ │ : DOWNLOADED FROM KAGGLE